JStover95/FaaSr-Functions/weather_visualization/README.md

 We will be consistently working with date ranges while processing data, so we need a function that handles slicing a DataFrame by dates.
 This function will receive a DataFrame and start and end dates that we will use to return rows from the start date to the end data (inclusive).

+> ℹ️ This function uses boolean indexing to locate all rows within a certain date range.
+For more details see [Indexing and selecting data](https://pandas.pydata.org/docs/user_guide/indexing.html).

 ```python
 def slice_data_by_date(df: pd.DataFrame, start: str, end: str) -> pd.DataFrame:
     """